 |Halfling Sorceress printed with the Plastic option|

 Secondarily, some fine details will be lost.
-To the right, you see an up-close view of the standard Plastic offering.
+In the above picture, you see an up-close view of the standard Plastic offering.
 I added a black wash to allow for better pictures.
 Keep in mind that the wash over-emphasizes the print layers.

 In the model I ordered, the detail of nose and the mouth are passable, but the eyes were largely lost, making a somewhat blank face, but the larger contours were still there.
 There was also a belt pouch that lost some of the detail (such as the leather flap closure).
 With a bit of skill, paint can bring back these details, but it is something to consider when creating your model.

 With the Premium Plastic (pictured left), this is not really a concern at all.
 Only the very smallest of details (perhaps like the eyebrows, for example) might have some loss of precision, but for the most part, even small details are well handled.
 Banding on the figure is almost non-existent.
 If you look with a magnifying glass, you can see the layers, but after even the lightest paint, this disappears.
 Priming may not be necessary with the Premium Plastic, but I still recommend it to create a chip resistant paint bond.